-In order to pursue the United States’ foreign policy objectives, the US Treasury has imposed economic sanctions against North Korea in some form since 1950.
+In order to pursue the United States’ foreign policy objectives, the US Treasury has imposed sanctions regulations against North Korea in some form since 1950.
 The sanctions have the broad goal of pressuring North Korea to denuclearize but have also been imposed to punish a range of transgressions and violations of international law by the North Korean government, including human rights abuses, cyberattacks and financial crimes such as money laundering and terrorism financing.

 The US imposes its own unilateral North Korea sanctions regulations (NKSR) in addition to those put in place by the United Nations Security Council (UNSC).
 US sanctions are issued by the US Treasury and enforced by the Office of Foreign Assets Control (OFAC).
 The US measures target a broader range of businesses and individuals than those imposed by the UN.